Dr Kristelle Hudry

 Trainer on the Autism Diagnostic Observation Schedule (ADOS-2; WPS/ACER Approved)

-- Hudry, K., Uljarevic, M., Rumney, L., Pitt, N., & Kam, R. (2015 in press).
+- Hudry, K., Uljarevic, M., Rumney, L., Pitt, N., & Kam, R. (2016).
 The effects of bilingual exposure for children with autism spectrum disorders: Current knowledge and future directions.
 In S. Grucza, M. Olpińska, P. Romanowski (Eds.)
 Bilingual landscape of the contemporary world.
 Frankfurt, Germany: Peter Lang GmbH International Academic Publishers.

-- Young, N., Hudry, K., Trembath, D. & Vivanti, G. (2015 in press).
+- Young, N., Hudry, K., Trembath, D. & Vivanti, G. (2016).
 Children with autism show reduced information seeking when learning new tasks.
-American Journal on Intellectual and Developmental Disabilities.
+American Journal on Intellectual and Developmental Disabilities, 121, 65-73.

 - Pickles, A., Harris, V., Green, J., Aldred, C., McConachie, H., Slonims, V., Le Couteur, A., Hudry, K., Charman, T. & the PACT Consortium (2015).
 Treatment mechanism in the MRC Pre-school Autism Communication Trial: Implications for study design and parent-focussed therapy for children.
 Journal of Child Psychology and Psychiatry, 56, 162-170.